 - Americanah by Chimamanda Ngozi Adichie

-- The Signature of All Things by Elizabeth Gilbert
+- The Signature of All Things: A Novel by Elizabeth Gilbert

-- How to Find Fulfilling Work by Roman Krznaric
+- How to Find Fulfilling Work (The School of Life) by Roman Krznaric

 - Love, Dishonor, Marry, Die, Cherish, Perish: A Novel by David Rakoff

-- Setting limits with your strong-willed child by Robert J. Mackenzie
+- Setting Limits with Your Strong-Willed Child (2nd Edition) by Robert J. Mackenzie

 - Outliers: The Story of Success by Malcolm Gladwell